samhinshaw/stat540/paperreview02.md

 #### Critique

-- Exclusion of IFN-γ,IL-2, and TNFαin Feature Extraction (3 days)
+- Exclusion of IFN-γ,IL-2, and TNFα in Feature Extraction (3 days)
 	+ IL-2 especially, T cell growth factor, and importance to T<sub>regs</sub>
 - Still used in feature selection
 ![Other Papers](./otherpapers.png)